- ANTI-MONEY LAUNDERING AND COUNTERING FINANCING OF TERRORISM

 - determine whether a country has insufficient AML/CFT systems or measures in place

-- determine whether another entity is resident in a country with sufficient AML/CFT systems in place and supervised or regulated for AML/CFT purposes (for the purpose of forming a designated business group).
+- assess whether another person or entity is resident in a country with sufficient AML/CFT systems or measures in place and/or is supervised or regulated for AML/CFT purposes

 Russia Sanctions